aiidateam/aiida-core/docs/source/restapi/index.rst

 .. _restapi_apache:

-How to run the RESTapi through Apache
+How to run the REST API through Apache
 +++++++++++++++++++++++++++++++++++++
-By default ``verdi restapi`` hooks up the RESTapi through the Python Default HTTP server (Werkzeug).
-However, to deploy real web applications the server of choice is mostly Apache (add link).
-One can instruct Apache to run Python applications by employing the WSGI module (add link).
+By default ``verdi restapi`` hooks up the REST API through the HTTP server (Werkzeug) that is  usually bundled with Python distributions.
+However, to deploy real web applications the server of choice is in many cases `Apache <https://httpd.apache.org/>`_. in fact, you can instruct Apache to run Python applications by employing the `WSGI <modwsgi.readthedocs.io/>`_ module and the AiiDA REST API is inherently structured so that you can easily build the pipeline ``AiiDA->WSGI->Apache``.

-Tell that (and why) multiple apps can be run

-Tell where are the wsgi files.
-The path is immaterial but should be written in the Apache conf
+Moreover, one single Apache virtualserver can support multiple apps so that you can, for instance, hook up multiple APIs using as many different configuration sets.
+For examples, one might have several apps connecting to different AiiDA profiles.
+We'll go through two examples to explain how to do it.

+The goal of the example is to hookup ``app1`` and ``app2`` pointing to two AiiDA profiles, ``django`` and ``sqlalchemy``.
+All the relevant files are enclosed under the path ``<aiida.source.code.path>/aiida/restapi/wsgi/``.
+In each of the folders ``app1/`` and ``app2/``, there is a file ``rest.wsgi`` containing a Pytyhon script that instantiates and configures a python web app that, according to the rules of ``mod_wsgi`` has to be named ``application``.
+For how the script is done, the object ``application`` is configured through the file ``config.py`` contained in the same folder.
+Indeed, in ``app1/config.py`` the variable ``aiida-profile`` is set to ``"django"``, whereas in ``app2/config.py`` its value is ``"sqlalchemy"``.

+Anyway, the path where you put the ``.wsgi`` file as well as its name are irrilevant as long as they are correctly referred to in the Apache configuration file.
+Similarly, you can place ``config.py`` in a custom path, provided you change accordingly the variable ``config_file_path`` in the ``wsgi file``.

+Among the

 Tell where to copy conf files (and minimal changes)